-In 2008, John Tyler Community College’s created a Revive program aimed at creating ways for students, faculty, staff and the entire community to reuse, reduce, restore and recycle for a greener planet, and we continue to look for ways to green our campus.
+In 2008, Tyler created a Revive program aimed at creating ways for students, faculty, staff and the entire community to reuse, reduce, restore and recycle for a greener planet, and we continue to look for ways to green our campus.
 Here’s how:

-On-Campus Recycling – Early in the fall 2008 semester, the College implemented a single-stream recycling program.
+Early in the fall 2008 semester, the college implemented a single-stream recycling program.
 Bins placed around campus allow people to recycle paper, plastic bottles, cans, glass, newspapers, telephone books and catalogs, all in one bin.
 No sorting is required.
 Wet paper, paper towels, food containers and plastic bags should not be placed in the bins.

 Revive also incorporates a small electronics recycling program.
 Boxes are set up around each campus where students, faculty and staff may deposit their old personal electronics, such as cell phones, PDAs, iPods, and mp3 players.
 College equipment should not be placed in these bins.
 Donated equipment will be turned into the college’s recycling vendor, which will recycle the goods and send a check to the John Tyler Community College Foundation for any money earned.

 Throughout the year, other items, including clothing, shoes and books are collected to be reused and/or recycled.

 When the college began planning for Phase II of the Midlothian campus, it looked to the future by incorporating green elements into the building’s planning and design.
 In fact, Hamel Hall on the Midlothian Campus was the first project in the Virginia Community College System to be registered under the Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
 To become LEED-certified, a project must earn credits in key areas that promote human and environmental health, including sustainable site design, water savings, energy efficiency, materials selection, and indoor environmental quality.